Peter Cartwright (revivalist): Ministry

 Cartwright called himself "God's Plowman."
 As a circuit rider, he explained in his Autobiography, "My district was four hundred miles long, and covered all the west side of the Grand Prairie, fully two-thirds of the geographical boundaries of the state."

+After preaching in Kentucky, Tennessee, Ohio, and Indiana, he preached for almost half a century in Illinois, where he had settled in 1824.
 Cartwright was a founding member of the Illinois Annual Conference in 1824, and remained in Illinois for the rest of his life.
 He was a towering figure of frontier Methodism and one of the most colorful and energetic preachers Methodism has produced.
 During his five decades of ministry, he was elected to 13 General Conferences (1816 through 1856, missing only 1832).

 Cartwright was charismatic; he pursued a divine calling, not a profession.
 His conversion of others to Methodism, rather than his own education, gained him admission to the ministry and verified his methods.
 His sermons were always extemporaneous, anecdotal, and participatory.
 He was a master of charismatic domination and used it effectively to create the ecstatic conversion required to be reborn.
 He opposed the routinization and institutionalization of religion and favored the more democratic, egalitarian, and associational form of the frontier circuits.
 Theologically he was an Arminian, and was convinced that all people could be saved, especially through the camp meeting revival.

 In the Methodist church, the presiding elder oversaw the works of preachers and churches to which he was assigned, and was below the bishop in the denomination's chain of command.
 In the 19th-century presiding elders were the most important officers in the Methodist "army" that sought to "conquer the land for Christ."
 Cartwright, who served as a presiding elder for 50 years, demonstrated that the office was that of a sub-bishop who was not always popular with his subordinates.
 Cartwright was strong-willed in his office and was often accused of being dictatorial, but he eventually earned notoriety as the father of Illinois Methodism.

 Colleges

 Cartwright had little formal education and was skeptical of its value at first, but reversed course and promoted Methodist education.
-He helped found McKendree College (Lebanon), Illinois Wesleyan University (Bloomington); and Illinois Conference Female Academy in Jacksonville (now MacMurray College).
+He helped found McKendree College (Lebanon), Illinois Wesleyan University (Bloomington); and Illinois Conference Female Academy in Jacksonville (which became MacMurray College).